Thank you for purchasing one of our Duckpaddle Products.

 Temperature fluctuations can cause paint to expand in the heat and contract in the cold.
 Over time, this can lead to cracks in the paint.
 As the wood or other material under the paint also contracts and expands, this will result in peeling paint.

-Depending on atmospheric conditions, we recommend giving attention to the paintwork where necessary and only usually requiring a sand and touch up of paint.
-Timber underneath the paintwork is pressure treated as stated above.
+Depending on atmospheric conditions, we recommend giving attention to the paintwork where necessary and only usually requiring a sand and touch up of paint, usually every couple of years.
+The timber underneath the paintwork is pressure treated as stated above.
 We supply a tin of touch up paint on delivery.

 Apply the paint in dry conditions, wiping down the surfaces first to remove any build up of algae.
 For further information on this please get in touch.